Buckskin Joe, Park County, Colorado

-Buckskin Joe, also called Laurette or Lauret, is a deserted ghost town in Park County, Colorado, United States.
-It was an early mining town, and the former county seat of Park County.
+Buckskin Joe is an extinct gold mining town located in Park County, Colorado, United States.
+The town was founded in 1860 as Laurette in what was then the Kansas Territory.
+The Territory of Colorado was created on February 28, 1861, and the Laurette post office opened on November 14, 1861.
+Laurette was elected the Park County seat on January 7, 1862.
+The post office name was changed to Buckskin on December 21, 1865, although the town was popularly known as Buckskin Joe.
+The county seat was moved to Fairplay in 1867, and the Buckskin post office closed on January 24, 1873.

 History

 The area was first inhabited by Non-Native Americans in 1859 during the Pikes Peak Gold Rush, when gold was discovered along Buckskin Creek, on the east side of the Mosquito Range.
 At the time of its first settlement, the town was in the western part of Kansas Territory.

 The town was formally organized in September 1860 and named Laurette, a contraction of the first names of the only two women in the camp, the sisters Laura and Jeanette Dodge.
 But it was always more popularly known as Buckskin Joe, after Joseph Higginbottom, an early trapper and prospector.
 Little is known for certain about Higginbottom.
 Some accounts refer to him as an African-American; some accounts say that he was the one who first discovered gold in the vicinity of the town.

 Mining shifted to rich hardrock deposits in the Phillips lode and other veins.
 By 1861, when the Laurette/Buckskin Joe Post Office opened, in the newly formed Colorado Territory, the town boasted two hotels, fourteen stores, and a bank.
 On January 7, 1862 the county seat of Park County moved to Buckskin Joe from Tarryall, now also a ghost town.
 At its peak, the town was credited with a population of 5,000, but historian Robert L. Brown considers this number far too large.

 The placer and vein gold deposits were rich, but were quickly exhausted.
 By 1866, the town was reported to be deserted, and the courthouse building was moved down the valley to the new county seat of Fairplay.
 In the late 1950s, Horace Tabor's general store was dismantled, hauled away, and reassembled at the tourist attraction and movie set also called Buckskin Joe, 70 mi away from the original site.
 It remained there until 2011 when it, along with the entire tourist attraction and movie set, was sold to a private collector and moved to a private ranch in western Colorado.